meddle0x53/reacto/README.md

 On the sixth time if we don't have luck the error will be emitted.
 The default retry count (when a value is not passed) is just `1`.
-There is a `retry_when` operation, which uses a block to determine if the error should be emitted, or the surce should be retried.
+There is a `retry_when` operation, which uses a block to determine if the error should be emitted, or the source should be retried.
 For example:

 ```ruby
   source = Reacto::Trackable.make do |subscriber|